Pilot-Khadka/Machine_Learning_Projects/README.md

 ## Introduction

-In this data mining project, we aim to explore and analyze a dataset using various machine learning algorithms.
-The goal is to gain insights, make predictions, and understand the underlying patterns present in the data.
-The main algorithms utilized in this project are PCA, Decision Tree, Naive Bayes, Artificial Neural Networks (ANN), and K-Means clustering.
+The aim of this repo is to explore and analyze a dataset using various machine learning algorithms.
+The main algorithms utilized in this project are PCA, Decision Tree, Naive Bayes, and K-Means clustering.

 ## Algorithms